Watch the 3 minute video: Making the Right Choices When it Comes to Conservation and Archival Picture Framing

 Most commercial frame shops seek to make money and to maintain the value and presentability of the framed art for the long term.
 Seems like a reasonable couple of objectives, right?
 But reflect for a moment on the dissimilar objectives of an OEM framer.
 OEM (original equipment manufacturing) framers are the ones who perform large volume frame jobs for retailers like Target and Bed, Bath & Beyond.
-When you purchase framed art at Target you want it cheap and you don’t really expect the artwork to have much long term value (after all they are mostly poster prints).
+When you purchase framed art at Target you want it cheap and you don’t really expect the artwork to have much long term value.
 So OEM framers have different objectives.
 They need to keep costs low and maintain presentability but have no compelling reason to safeguard the long term value of the artwork.

 Why Conservation and Archival Framing?

 Most storefront frame shops practice conservation and archival framing to the exclusion of any other kind.
-Conservation and archival framing maintains the presentability of the art over the long term and may (or may not) maintain its long term value.
-Not coincidentally, conservation and archival framing is more expensive than regular framing and is more profitable to the frame shop, satisfying both of the frame shop’s primary objectives.
+Conservation and archival framing maintains the presentability of the art.
+Yet may (or may not) maintain its long term value.
+Not coincidentally, conservation and archival framing is more expensive than regular framing.

 Note that I said that conservation framing may or may not maintain the artwork’s long term value.
 It’s important to make the distinction between preservation and presentation.
 Just because something is presentable doesn’t mean its valued is being retained.
 Museums understand that for artwork to retain its full value it must be retrievable in its original condition.
 If the artwork is altered, the value is threatened.
-Few things will alter artwork more dramatically than coating it with adhesive, and yet this is commonly done in frame shops any time they coat the back of the artwork with adhesive before mounting it, such as when they use a dry mount press, which is common in most frame shops.
-What’s more, they still refer to it as conservation framing!
+Few things will alter artwork more than coating it with adhesive.
+Yet this is commonly done in frame shops any time they coat the back of the artwork with adhesive before mounting it.
+Nevertheless, they still refer to it as conservation framing!
 Why?